 - Keep social circles active.
 Loneliness has been identified as a serious health risk for older adults.
 It can contribute to a variety of chronic health conditions ranging from depression to obesity.
 Staying actively involved with family and friends as well as the community is important in later years.

-One resource recommended by the experts from Heartland Village, Elmcroft Senior Living’s dedicated memory care program, is the interactive Brain Tour developed by the Alzheimer’s Association.
+One resource recommended by the experts from Chronicles, Elmcroft Senior Living’s dedicated memory care program, is the interactive Brain Tour developed by the Alzheimer’s Association.
 The step-by-step, guided tour of the brain covers everything from the role neurons play to how Alzheimer’s interrupts the signals healthy brain cells emit.

 Learn more about how our Memory Care program improves the quality of life for loved ones with dementia or Alzheimer's.